etlegacy/etlegacy/README.md

 **NOTES**:

-  * In the legacy mod folder, the cgame_mac and ui_mac files are redundant since they are in the etl_bin.pk3 and will be extracted at runtime, so you can delete those.
+  * In the legacy mod folder, the cgame_mac and ui_mac files are redundant since they are in the mod .pk3 and will be extracted at runtime, so you can delete those.
 The client is named etl.app (and can safely be renamed), while the dedicated server is just a command-line binary named "etlded".